 Description

-The barn range has an unglazed upper window to the N gable and 5 entrances to the long W side.
-Of these the first, second and fourth have modern boarded doors and the third is blocked; unglazed window above the second.
-To the far R modern garage doors with corrugated plastic glazing above.
-Entrance to E side with modern door.
+The barn range includes an unglazed upper window on the north gable and five entrances along the long west side.
+Of these, the first, second, and fourth have modern boarded doors, while the third entrance is blocked.
+There is an unglazed window above the second entrance.
+On the far right, modern garage doors are present, with corrugated plastic glazing above.
+There is also an entrance on the east side with a modern door.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.